Thursday, July 31, 2025

 ** Great crop of bunnies this year in the backyard.
 These young buns are absolutely fearless and they have accepted me as one of their own.
 I guess they realize that I'm not a threat to them.
 They've seen how badly I walk when my knees are aching, and they know there's no way I could chase after any of them even if I wanted to.

-Sometimes, there's nothing more peaceful and relaxing than sitting in the yard, watching these innocent creatures cavort around and nibble the grass which a cooling breeze wafts across the yard from the adjacent pond.
+Sometimes, there's nothing more peaceful and relaxing than sitting in the yard, watching these innocent creatures cavort around and nibble the grass while a cooling breeze wafts across the yard from the adjacent pond.

-** Have you seen that the American equivalent of Dr. Joseph Goebbels, White House string-puller Stephen Miller, has sued the Los Angeles Dodgers for alleged violations of Trump's executive orders regarding diversity, equality and inclusion?
+** Have you seen that the American equivalent of Dr. Joseph Goebbels, White House string-puller Stephen Miller, has sued the Los Angeles Dodgers for alleged violations of Trump's executive orders regarding diversity, equity and inclusion?

 How do people like this attain positions of power in this country?